 Develop the skill needed to ensure that all team members are fully accountable to each other.

 Part 5: Empowering New Leaders

 Learn to bring out the leadership skills of team members so they become a team of leaders.

 The Language of Management

 Learn to generate team alignment especially when there is little agreement on issues and actions.

 Learn how the language of accountability can determine a team’s ability to maximize performance.

 Part 3: Reaffirming Team Commitments

-In this part you install an approach to communications in which everything is said and nothing is hidden.
+Install an approach to communications in which everything is said, and nothing is hidden.